-This aggressive species of arachnid has an oblong brown or tan body.
+The hobo spider is an aggressive species of arachnid has an oblong brown or tan body.
 As they’re a similar size and color as brown recluse and wolf spiders, it’s easy to confuse them.
 They’re often referred to as funnel weavers, since their webs resemble funnels, and this can help distinguish them from other spiders.

 As with most species of invading spider, hobos aren’t particularly dangerous.
 Their bite can cause irritation and may have a more pronounced effect on those with allergies or weaker immune systems.

 Because they’re more aggressive, you might want to remove this species to avoid a run-in with your children or pets.

 These diurnal spiders are well known for their ability to leave women (and many men) standing on chairs and screaming.
 Furry and only an inch long with longer front legs, their strange hopping movements and ability to jump when frightened give them this well-earned reputation.

 You can find these spiders in a variety of colors, ranging from beige, tan, or brown, to black or grey.
 Unlike many other house-dwelling spiders, you’re most likely to find a jumping spider somewhere sunny, such as a window sill or bright corner.

 The bite of a jumping spider is very similar to a bee sting and has similar side effects.
 Children and those with spider allergies may have a more extreme reaction, however.